 The knock box is the overlooked accessory found next to every espresso machine.
 Even though its design is simple and function straight forward, I couldn't imagine making coffee at home without one.

-That's why in this post we'll be listing the best knock box picks for home use.
+That's why in this post I'll be listing the best knock box picks for home use.
 There's also a brief but nifty buying guide down below.

 Think about it: you grind your coffee, pull your espresso shot, then go to dispose of the puck - where do you put it?

-Sure, you can make your way to your bin, but who wants to be knocking their portafilter where germs gather, not to mention the leaking excess espresso that'll be dripping on your kitchen floor.
+Sure, you can make your way to your bin, but who wants to be knocking their portafilter where germs gather, not to mention leaking excess espresso that'll drip all over your kitchen floor.

 It's much simpler in one motion to give the portafilter a solid bang on your trusty knock box that sits right next to your espresso machine.

-Below you can find the best knock boxes for home.
+Below you can find the best knock boxes for home, including the two I've personally used.

 5 Best Knock Box Picks